 How to Relax with Yogic Breathing

-Yogic breathing can help you relax.
 Pain clinics across the country use breathing exercises for pain control.
-Childbirth preparation courses teach Yoga-related breathing techniques to both parents to aid the birthing process.
-Moreover, since the 1970s, stress gurus have taught yogic breathing to corporate America with great success.
+Childbirth preparation courses teach Yoga-related breathing techniques to both parents to aid in the birthing process.
+Moreover, since the 1970s, wellness experts have taught yogic breathing to corporate America with great success.

 Yogic breathing is like texting your nervous system with the message to relax.
 One easy way to experience the effect of simple breathing is to try the following exercise: